BotBuilderCommunity/botbuilder-community-js/libraries/botbuilder-core/README.md

 The CustomWebAdapter adds two extra functions to the default `BotAdapter`. `retrieveBody` could be used to retrieve the body of a HTTP request and it will automatically serialize JSON and url-encoded content. `delay` could be used to parse the delay activity.

+It is possible to use the Bot Service OAuth functionality by passing in a `BotFrameworkAdapterSettings` object.
+If you want to implement your own OAuth functionality in `YourOwnAdapter`, you could override the existing OAuth functions found in `IUserTokenProvider`.

 ```typescript
 import { CustomWebAdapter } from '@botbuildercommunity/core';